kirel/political-affiliation-prediction/README.md

     python newsreader.py --download --distances

-The results are stored in a `distances-xxx.json` file, but also in `web/source/distances.json`.
+The results are stored in a `distances-xxx.json` file, but also in `distances.json` to be served to the web gui.

 ## Run